note: this page is quite old and some of it is wrong, it really needs an update

 Bit Corp.

-Something of an enigma.
-They don't seem to have developed a great deal of interest, with a couple of slot machine games, Othello and the reasonably well-done Penguin Land clone "Duck" under their collective belt.
-A lightgun game by the name of "Crime Crackers" (or something) still remains at large, though, which could prove to be one of their more interesting releases.
+Involved with the Gamate, covered in more detail here.
+Most prolific on the Atari 2600 but also have a few NES games under their collective belt, including a couple of slot machine games, Othello, the reasonably well-done Penguin Land clone "Duck" and the lightgun game "Crime Busters", which I haven't played but it could prove to be one of their more interesting releases.
 Or, on the other hand, it might not.

 Micro Genius (TXC)

-Quite apart from having a reputation for excellent Famicom clones, Micro Genius also had an interest in games development for a while - they have been associated with piracy, but as far as I can tell it's pretty much unfounded, possibly based on US distributors labelling pirate Famicom carts as "Micro Genius" games due to their compatibility with MG's clones.
-These days they're mainly concerned with cheap DVD players and console accessories, it seems.
+Quite apart from having a reputation for excellent Famicom clones, Micro Genius also had an interest in games development for a while - they have been associated with piracy, but as far as I can tell it's pretty much unfounded, possibly based on international distributors labelling pirate Famicom carts as "Micro Genius" games in areas where their consoles were popular.
+These days the Micro Genius brand can still be found on cheap electronics, although not made by TXC, so presumably this is either unauthorised or they sold the trademark to someone else.

 NTDEC (Mega Soft)/Asder